Ronnie Brown: Philadelphia Eagles

-San Diego Chargers
+San Diego Chargers (first stint)

 Brown signed a one-year contract with the San Diego Chargers on June 8, 2012.

 After an injury to starting running back Ryan Mathews in the preseason, Brown started the season opener against the Oakland Raiders on Monday Night Football.
 While he was ineffective on the ground, gaining just 5 yards on five carries, Brown became the third-down back for the Chargers.
 On January 5, 2014, Brown sealed a 27–10 win for the Chargers with a 58-yard touchdown run in the wild card playoff game against the Cincinnati Bengals.

 Houston Texans

 The Houston Texans signed Brown on August 11, 2014.
 He was released on October 1, 2014.

 San Diego Chargers (second stint)

-On October 7, 2014, Brown was signed by the San Diego Chargers, following a concussion suffered by Chargers' running back Donald Brown on October 5.
+On October 7, 2014, Brown was signed by the Chargers, following a concussion suffered by Chargers' running back Donald Brown on October 5.
 The team had already lost running back Danny Woodhead for the season due to an ankle injury suffered on September 21, 2014, in a game against the Buffalo Bills.
 The team was also without running back Ryan Mathews who suffered an MCL sprain on September 21 in a game against the Seattle Seahawks and was expected to be out 4–5 weeks.
 Ronnie Brown played in seven games for the Chargers in the 2014 season.
 On December 20, 2014 (Week 16), in a game at San Francisco, he played an important role in a 38–35 overtime victory instrumental in keeping San Diego's playoff hopes alive.
-In overtime, Chargers quarterback Philip Rivers handed off the ball to Brown on six straight plays, as the team moved 22 yards to set up Nick Novak's game-winning fieldgoal.
+In overtime, Chargers quarterback Philip Rivers handed off the ball to Brown on six straight plays, as the team moved 22 yards to set up Nick Novak's game-winning field goal.
 The next week, in the regular-season finale, he didn't record a single carry, as the Chargers lost to the Kansas City Chiefs and didn't make the playoffs.
 At the end of the season, the San Diego Chargers organization didn't offer him a contract extension.